sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 manager."
 Well, I do not want to become a manager at all, and I definitely don't want to ever have authority to make anyone do anything they don't think is correct.

-I think leadership is a matter of informed-consent pursuasion that my ideas are the best ideas.
+I think leadership is a matter of informed-consent persuasion that my ideas are the best ideas.
 When I'm wrong, I expect people to be allowed to tell me.
 God I hope they would, anyway.
-I'm not guaranteed to succeed at pursuading, and some folks will always operate in bad faith to block me even when I'm doing it the best I can.
+I'm not guaranteed to succeed at persuading, and some folks will always operate in bad faith to block me even when I'm doing it the best I can.
 But I am not willing to fight fight with fire when it comes to dishonest folks who refuse to listen to others.